PPP Round 2: How To Apply For A First Or Second Draw PPP Loan

 How To Apply For A PPP Loan

 Does a PPP loan sound like it would take some of the financial burden off your business?
 If so, the next step is to submit your application.
 Unsure of where to begin?
-Keep reading for a step-by-step guide to applying for PPP funding.
+Keep reading for a step-by-step guide on how to apply for PPP second draw funding.

 1) Make Sure You Qualify

 For-profit businesses, nonprofit organizations, independent contractors, sole proprietors, and other businesses may apply for the PPP loan.
-In order to qualify for loan forgiveness, you must maintain your payroll and number of employees and use your loan for a qualifying purpose.
-You will need to certify through good faith that you will use the loan for its intended purpose and that loan funds are needed by your business during this time of economic uncertainty.
+To qualify for loan forgiveness, you must maintain your payroll and number of employees and use your loan for a qualifying purpose.
+You will need to certify through good faith that you will use the loan for its intended purpose and that your business needs loan funds during this time of economic uncertainty.

 2) Find A Lender